Roster

 pitching staff you have;

-team compared to other teams in Invitational Tournaments, Travel
+your team compared to other teams in Invitational Tournaments,

-Tournaments, in addition to how you finished in other affiliation's
+Series Tournaments, in addition to how you finished in other

 Classification Committee Chairman,